jrburke/htemplate/README.md

 volo install jrburke/htemplate
 ```

-### API Introduction.
+### API Introduction

-The main entry point is the htemplate() function returned as the module export.
+It is implemented as a UMD module that can be used as an AMD or Node-style CommonJS module, or in a non-module, browser globals setup via the `htemplate` global.

-htemplate() returns a function that when called later will do the following:
+The main entry point is the htemplate() function returned as the module export. htemplate() returns a function that when called later will do the following:

 * Runs the renderFn function that uses the `html()` tagged template.
 * Sets `this.innerHTML` with the text result.